 The Birdfair is back!

 Under its new name of Global Birdfair, and its successful relaunch in July 2022, the Birdfair took place again in July 2023 at the Rutland Showground, Oakham.
 It was a great success but very, very wet and muddy!
-In 2024 the event will take place at Lyndon Top on the banks of Rutland Water, on 12th, 13th & 14th July.
-I shall be there in the Art Marquee.
+In 2024 the event took place at Lyndon Top on the banks of Rutland Water.
+It was a great event, though it was felt that the Art Marquee wasn't very well positioned.
+I think the issue is being addressed by the organisers and I'm looking forward to next year's show at the same venue on 11th, 12th and 13th July 2025.

 Pocket Guide to the Bumblebees of Great Britain and Ireland